Alterdesk/hubot-alterdesk-adapter/README.md

 When auto join is disabled, the cache file can be used to limit Hubot to certain group chats.

 ### One to one chat
+Sending and receiving messages in a chat with a single user behave like normal Hubot chats.

 ### Group chat
+When a message is received in a group, the user.id contains both the user id and the group id to separate the chats artificially.
+To retrieve the user id from a group chat message, the user id is set in the parameter user.user_id.

 ### Presence
+If a user changes its presence, an EnterMessage or LeaveMessage is passed to Hubot.

+EnterMessage:
+* Online
+* Away
+* Busy

+LeaveMessage:
+* Offline

 ### Attachments
+Attachments that are received are added to a TextMessage in the parameter attachments.

 ### User mentions
+If a user tags a chat member, the mention is added to a TextMessage in the parameter mentions.
 The "@All members" mention is not included